 The side of the square should measure 5 to 6 cm.
-Referring to 2.2 the side of a square should be at least twice the diameter of a pawn's base (it means four paws on one square).
+Referring to 2.2 the side of a square should be at least twice the diameter of a pawn's base (that means four pawns on one square).
 A comfortable table of suitable height may be fitted in with a chessboard.
 If the table and the board are separate from one another, the latter must be fastened and thus prevented from moving during play.